benjo1095/Cars-In-Movies/README.md

 https://www.imcdb.org/

 ## Demo Instructions
 Ensure requests and beautifulsoup4 installed using pip.
 Download and run "GetMoviesWithCar.py" using python.
-When prompted, enter the car make, then model, and returbs a list of movies and shows the car was featured in.
+When prompted, enter the car make, then model, and returns a list of movies and shows the car was featured in.

 ## Example
 Suppose I just watched James Bond "Goldfinger" and loved the featured Aston Martin DB5 and wanted to know what other movies this car was featured in.
 I would enter the car's make (Aston Martin) and model (DB5) and the script would return all movies this car was featured in.